Walter Cunningham: NASA career

 In October 1963, Cunningham was one of the third group of astronauts selected by NASA.
 On October 11, 1968, he occupied the Lunar Module Pilot seat for the eleven-day flight of Apollo 7, the first launch of a crewed Apollo mission.
 The flight carried no Lunar Module and Cunningham was responsible for all spacecraft systems except launch and navigation.
 The crew kept busy with myriad system tests, including successfully completed test firing of the service module engine and measuring the accuracy of the spacecraft systems.

-Following the mission, Cunningham went on to head up the Skylab branch of the Flight Crew Directorate and left NASA in 1971.
+Following the Apollo 7 mission, Cunningham went on to head up the Skylab branch of the Astronaut Office at Johnson Space Center from 1968 to 1971.
+In this role, Cunningham coordinated the operational development, system integration, and habitability of Skylab hardware.
+Cunningham stated that he was informally offered the position of mission commander for Skylab 2, but after the position was officially given to Apollo 12 commander Pete Conrad, with Cunningham offered the position of backup commander, Cunningham left NASA in 1971.

 Cunningham accumulated more than 4,500 hours of flying time, including more than 3,400 in jet aircraft and 263 hours in space.

 Later life

+On 17 June 1971, Cunningham's resignation from NASA was announced, effective on or about August 1, to become Vice President of Operations for Century Development Corp., developers of Greenway Plaza in Houston, Texas.
 In 1974, Cunningham attended Harvard Business School's six-week Advanced Management Program and later worked as a businessman and investor in a number of private ventures.
 In 1977, he published The All-American Boys, a reminiscence of his astronaut days.
 He was also a major contributor to and foreword writer for the 2007 space history book In the Shadow of the Moon.
 In 2018, Cunningham joined the Back to Space organization as an Astronaut Consultant with the goal of inspiring the next generation to go to Mars.

 In 2008, NASA awarded Cunningham the NASA Distinguished Service Medal for his Apollo 7 mission.
 He became a radio talk-show host and public speaker, worked as a consultant to start-up technology companies, and was chairman of the Texas Aerospace Commission.

-Death
+Personal life and death

+Cunningham married Lo Ella Irby of Norwalk, California, and had two children, Brian and Kimberley.
+Walter and Lo Ella eventually divorced.
+His second wife was retired Houston businesswoman Dorothy "Dot" Cunningham.
 Cunningham died in Houston on January 3, 2023, at age 90, from complications resulting from a fall.